-Manuscripts should be typed or word processed double-spaced (including tables and references) on good quality, non-erasable, $8\frac{1}{2}x11$ inch white bond paper, with margins of at least one inch on all four sides to allow for editing.
+Manuscripts should be typed or word processed double-spaced (including tables and references) on good quality, non-erasable, 81⁄2x11 inch white bond paper, with margins of at least one inch on all four sides to allow for editing.
 Manuscript pages should be numbered consecutively.
 Tables and Figures should be numbered and referred to in the text.
 An original manuscript should be submitted to the contributing editor of the appropriate department or to the editor-in-chief.
 (See inside front cover for addresses.)
 The cover letter should also include the author's daytime and evening phone numbers.

 Photographs are considered for publication.
-If approved, the author must supply good quality, unmounted, glossy black-and-white prints.
+If approved, the author must supply good quality, unmounted, glossy black-and-white or color prints.
 Enclose a piece of cardboard in the envelope to prevent bending of photographs in the mail.

-Authors should keep a copy of the manuscript and all accompanying illustrative matter.
+Authors should keep a copy of the original manuscript and all accompanying illustrative matter, as well as a copy of the edited manuscript and corrected galleys.